12 Exploratory data analysis

-Mpw let’s make a plot of this data showing the murder rate over time.
-With time-series graphs we want the time variable to be on the x-axis and the numeric variable we are measuring to the on the y-axis.
+Now let’s make a plot of this data showing the murder rate over time.
+With time-series graphs we want the time variable to be on the x-axis and the numeric variable that we are measuring to be on the y-axis.

 plot(x = colorado_agg$year, y = colorado_agg$murder_rate)

 plot() makes a scatterplot.
 If we set the parameter

 type to “l” it will be a line plot.

 plot(x = colorado_agg$year, y = colorado_agg$murder_rate, type = "l")

 We can add some labels and a title to make this graph easier to read.

 plot(x = colorado_agg$year, y = colorado_agg$murder_rate, type = "l", xlab = "Year", ylab = "Murders per 100k Population", main = "Murder Rate in Colorado, 2011-2017")

 To end this chapter we’ll talk about something called a pipe that is a very useful and powerful part of